jean-pierreBoth/gsearch/README.md

 brew install openblas

 cd archaea
-cargo build --release --features annembed_f
+cargo build --release --features annembed_f  (if annembed is needed or cargo build --release=
 ## or, openblas library is not needed
 cargo build --release